itrimble/Mock-Interview/README.md

 *   Tell me why you want to be a consultant.

+ABILITY TO HANDLE STRESS

+What has been the most stressful situation you have ever found yourself in at work?
+How did you handle it?

+What have you done in the past to prevent a situation from becoming too stressful for you or your colleagues to handle?

+ADAPTABILITY

+Tell me about a situation in which you have had to adjust to changes over which you had no control.
+How did you handle it?

+Tell me about a time when you had to adjust to a colleague’s working style in order to complete a project or achieve your objectives.

+How was your transition from high school to university?
+Did you face any particular problems?
+How did you handle them?

+ATTENTION TO DETAIL

+What process do you use to check that you have the right details from a customer?

+Give me an example of a time you discovered an error that been overlooked by a colleague.
+What did you do?
+What was the outcome?

+Tell me about a time that you were confused by a customer’s request.
+What steps did you take to clarify things?

+CLIENT FOCUS / CUSTOMER ORIENTATION

+When have you had to deal with an irate customer?
+What did you do?
+How did the situation end up?

+Tell me about a time you have “inherited” a customer.
+What steps did you take to establish rapport with them?
+What did you do to gain their trust?

+How have you handled a situation in the past where your client has changed the brief or “changed the goalposts”?

+Give an example of a time you went well out of your way to ensure a customer received the best possible service from you and organization.
+What was their reaction?

+When have you ever gone out on a limb to defend a customer?
+What happened?

 **Tips:**
 **Put yourself in the shoes of the interviewer and give them what they want, and what they are looking for from the successful candidate, you will pass your interview.**
 The interviewer wants 3 things: